HydraMeshnet/developer-portal/api.md

 ## SSI Entities' APIs

-As explained in detail on the [Get Started page](/get_started), SSI has multiple entities defined for claim verification and issuance.
+SSI has multiple entities defined for claim verification and issuance.
 IOP does not host these entities, but provides you a well-defined API described below and a [reference implementation in Typescript](https://github.com/Internet-of-People/morpheus-ts/tree/master/packages).

 <div class="row">
   <div class="col-sm-6">